lucimobility/wheelchair-digital-interface/README.md

 ## Stakeholders
 These stakeholders do not cover every use case, but they cover the major use cases that the WDI seeks to address.
-### 1. User with Rapidly Degenerative Condition
+### 1. User with Progressive Condition
 * Users are often reliant on clinicians/care team to inform, acquire, and setup equipment.
-Options are hard to find because specialized field (very limited off-the-shelf options), often have to go through insurance, and are unique to setup on the power wheelchair.
+Holistic options are hard to find because of the specialized needs (very limited off-the-shelf options), challenging insurance reimbursement, and solutions are unique to set up on a power wheelchair.
+Users without reimbursement challenges still need customizable options with a setup process they or a care team member can accomplish.
-* Physical abilities change rapidly, so best drive method also changes rapidly.
+* Physical capabilities change rapidly, and therefore, so does the functional drive method.
-* Cannot get new drive methods quickly enough to keep up with changing condition, so often times users skip to end use case (eye drive).
-This leads to situations where the **drive method is not chosen based on the users current ability**
+* Users cannot get new drive methods quickly enough to keep up with changing conditions, so often times users skip to the end use case (eye drive).
+This leads to situations where the drive method is not chosen based on the user's current ability The reimbursement model is challenging and time-consuming in such a way that by the time a funded solution arrives and is setup, the user's condition may have progressed and that is no longer an applicable solution.

 ### 2. Tech savvy user
 * Uses computer, smartphone, plays video games, tinkers with technology